-A bunion is an enlargement of boney growth or swollen tissue typically located at the base joint of the big toe.
+Bunions are an enlargement of boney growth or swollen tissue typically located at the base joint of the big toe.
 The condition is caused by the shifting of the bones in the big toe inward, toward the other toes of the foot.
+This shift can cause a serious amount of pain and discomfort.
 The area around the base of the big toe may become inflamed, red, and painful.

 A podiatrist who specializes in foot structure and biomechanics can quickly diagnose bunions.
 Bunions must be distinguished from gout or arthritic conditions, so blood tests may be necessary.
 The podiatrist may order a radiological exam to provide an image of the bone structure.
 If the x-ray demonstrates an enlargement of the bone near the base of the toe and a shifting toward the smaller toes, this is indicative of a bunion.

 Wearing wider shoes can remove the pressure on the bunion and reduce pain.
 High heeled shoes should be eliminated for a period of time as this type of shoe generally pushes the big toe toward the smaller toes.
 This may be enough to eliminate the pain associated with bunions; however, if pain persists, anti-inflammatory drugs may be prescribed.
 Severe pain may require an injection of steroids near the bunion.

 Orthotics for shoes may be prescribed which, by altering the pressure on the foot, can be helpful in reducing pain.
 These do not correct the problem, but by eliminating the pain, they can provide relief.